-How can we live this Word of Life?
+How can we live this word of life?

-In a commentary on the September 2004 Word of Life, Focolare founder Chiara Lubich wrote: "By trying to grow in mutual love in our families, in our work environment, in our communities, church organizations, parishes and so on.
-This Word of Life asks us to have an ever-greater charity that knows how to overcome the lack of generosity and the various barriers that derive from the subtle selfishness within us all.

-"It is enough to think of particular aspects of love, such as tolerance, understanding, mutual acceptance, patience, willingness to serve, mercy toward the real or presumed shortcomings of our neighbor, sharing material goods, etc. in order to discover many opportunities to put the Word of Life into practice.
+Chiara Lubich suggested: "By trying to grow in mutual love in our families, in our work environment, in our communities, church organisations, parishes and so on.
+This word of life asks us to have an ever-greater charity that knows how to overcome the lack of generosity and the various barriers that derive from the subtle selfishness within us all.
+It is enough to think of particular aspects of charity - like tolerance, understanding, mutual acceptance, patience, willingness to serve, mercy towards the real or presumed shortcomings of our neighbour, sharing material goods, etc. - in order to discover many opportunities to live it.

-"Clearly, then, if there is an atmosphere of mutual love in our community, its warmth will inevitably spread to others.
-Even those who do not yet know the Christian life will be attracted and, almost without realizing it, they will easily become involved and feel part of this family."
+Clearly, then, if there is an atmosphere of mutual love in our community, its warmth will inevitably spread to others.
+Even those who do not yet know the Christian life will be attracted and easily, almost without realizing it, they will become involved and feel part of this family."